Qi-tchi/LyonParallel/README.md

 ...
 ```

-* The subgraph counting method is defined in
+* The morphism counting method is defined in
   `lib/subgraph_counting_forbidden_contexts.ml`

 ---